carlotta94c/accelerate-ai-agents-development-with-gh-models-and-ai-toolkit/docs/en/03_Model_Augmentation.md

 3. Once the file is uploaded, it will appear as an attachment below the prompt input area.
 4. Enter the following prompt in the text field:
 ```
-Suggest an eggshell paint from the attached Zava product catalog.
+Create a short LinkedIn post to promote the Global AI Community and its activities.
 ```

-The model will analyze the uploaded product catalog and provide a grounded suggestion for an eggshell paint that matches the user's request.
+The model will analyze the uploaded document and provide a grounded suggestion for a LinkedIn post that highlights the Global AI Community's mission, key statistics, and its presence in Italy.

 What happens behind the scenes is that the attached data are automatically included in the prompt context, enabling the model to generate more informed and relevant responses.